PaperPrototype/Intro-Coding-and-Computers/03 - C + Debugging/Lecture/english.md

 }
 ```

-The number `main` returns is an integer `int` (obviously).
-It represents an "error code". returning `0` means success (aka no error).
-Returning `1` means there was an error!
+The number `main` returns is an integer `int` (you already know this).
+The number represents an "error code".
+Returning `0` means success (aka no error).
+Returning `1` (or any number besides `0`) means there was an error!
 But since we don't *have to* return an error code we won't bother with it.

+Why does `0` represent no error?
+Well there are a million things that things could go wrong in a program, but there is only 1 way that the program will succeed, so we just designated `0` as the number for success.

 Nothing gets printed to the console!
 Lets work on that.

 # Printing + including
-The `print` function doesn't come builtin in C. So we have to "include" code written by someone else that figures out the specific 0 and 1 instructions to get our computer to print something.
+The `print` function doesn't come builtin in C. So we have to "include" code written by someone else that figures out the specific Operating SYstem instructions to get our computer to print something (an Operating System is a Filesystem program, and a bunch of other code for managing apps (eg. Windows, Android, iOS, Linux)).

 (edit your code to include `stdio.h`)
 ```c